20 RENOVATION & DIY IDEAS TO ADD VALUE TO ADD VALUE TO YOUR HOME

 As you can see, many of these updates affect the curb appeal and add value to your home.
 If you are getting ready to sell, it’s important to start by knowing your current home value and then deciding how you want to add value to your home.
 Most buyers will spend a bit more for the nicer upgrades, while 62% said they would buy a smaller home if it had nicer amenities or unfinished space that they could customize themselves.
 Overall, when deciding how to add value to your home, you will get the most ROI by making smart updates and finishing them with midrange details and appliances that are aesthetically neutral.

 If you’re looking to buy property, make sure to look for these attributes.
 Though it’s not essential for a home to have each, things like installation in the attic can make a huge difference and save you money later.
-Whether you’re looking to buy or sell property, we can help you through the entire process so you get the best value possible.
+Whether you’re looking to buy or sell a property, we can help you through the entire process so you get the best value possible.